elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

     Address:  192.168.250.47

-Now let&#8217;s join our Windows 7 client to our domain.
+Now let's join our Windows 7 client to our domain.
 From the Run dialogue type in

     sysdm.cpl